 Dr. Michael Saba, an international relations consultant, wrote of this partnership in the Arab News on June 26, 2004.
-“In 1983, a mysterious package of materials in an unmarked envelope was allegedly delivered to New York Times investigative reporter Jeff Garth.
-The materials led to a major Times story about then-U.S. Secretary of the Navy John Lehman.
-The materials pointed out that Lehman had supposedly taken payments from an Israeli arms company while he was secretary of the Navy.”
+“In 1983, a mysterious package of materials in an unmarked envelope was allegedly delivered to New York Times investigative reporter Jeff Gerth.
+The materials led to a major Times story about then-U.S. Secretary of the Navy John F. Lehman Jr. The materials pointed out that Lehman had supposedly taken payments from an Israeli arms company while he was secretary of the Navy.”

 Saba continued, “Perle, who was also a U.S. government official during this period in 1983, had also allegedly received money from the same Israeli arms company.”